qpwoeirut/2048-solver/notes.md

     * assume that some amount of states are always empty
     * even with above conditions, this will still be at least 10^12 states, probably too big
 * "wall" and "snake" heuristics
+  * some sort of "distance" heuristic between tiles of adjacent values
 * make the tester use fewer threads to avoid context switching overhead
 * use concept of "afterstates" to cut down the depth searched by one
 * for minimax/expectimax, don't eval states with very low probability